gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 ---
 ## Configure plugins
 ---
+You are now ready to install the plugins that turn an Omeka installation into the Digital Archive.

-### ArchiveRepertory
+### Archive Repertory

-This plugin controls where files are stored when you attach a file, such as an image or document, to an Omeka item.
+The Archive Repertory plugin controls where files are stored when you attach files, such as images or documents, to Omeka items.

 !!! warning "Important"
     Install this plugin now *before adding any items to Omeka* because the plugin overrides Omeka's